 In some cases, when the spouses come to an agreement on all the issues before the divorce is filed, they are eligible to file all the divorce

 papers at the beginning of the divorce.
 This is referred to as a simplified divorce.
 In most other cases, the divorce paperwork is filed at

 different stages throughout the process.
 If divorcing spouses need to make changes to their divorce paperwork before it is filed, DivorceWriter

 is able to accommodate this.
-When you use DivorceWriter, you are able to make unlimited revisions to your divorce forms at no additional cost.
+When you use DivorceWriter, you are able to make unlimited revisions to your divorce forms for two years at no additional cost.